-Possession of fewer than 100 pounds and more than one pound is a felony punishable by five years in jail and up to a $5,000 fine.
+If caught with fewer than 100 pounds and more than one pound of cannabis that is a felony punishable by five years in jail and up to a $5,000 fine.
 Possession of more than 100 pounds is a felony punishable with one to 15 years in prison and up to a $10,000 fine.

 Is Weed Legal for Medical Use in Utah?

 Utah’s marijuana laws can be traced back to 1915 when it was one of the first states to outright ban marijuana.
 It wasn’t until 2014 that Governor Gary Herbert legalized possession and use of low-THC CBD oil for patients with intractable epilepsy.
 Despite the historic bill, the law made no mention of how patients were supposed to buy the oil.